Substance Use Prevention & Treatment Service Descriptions

 A multidisciplinary, collaborative approach is used to serve families with substance use disorders and who are involved with the child welfare system.
 Well-functioning family treatment courts bring together substance use treatment providers, child welfare services, mental health agencies, and other community partners in a non-adversarial approach.
 They seek to provide safe environments for children, intensive judicial monitoring, and interventions to treat parents’ substance use disorders and other co-occurring risk factors.

-Early Intervention Family Drug Court: A pre-plea, voluntary program, designed to protect the safety and welfare of children while providing resources to parents needed to achieve recovery and be responsible caregivers.
+Early Intervention Family Treatment Court: A pre-plea, voluntary program, designed to protect the safety and welfare of children while providing resources to parents needed to achieve recovery and be responsible caregivers.

 Prop 36 Court

-Non-violent offenders being charged with drug possession may be eligible to receive probation and drug treatment rather than incarceration.
-With proof of completion of 12 weeks of intensive outpatient treatment and 12 weeks of aftercare, plea is withdrawn and case dismissed, terminating probation.
+Non-violent offenders being charged with drug possession may be eligible to receive probation and substance use disorder treatment rather than incarceration.
+With proof of completion of the determined level of substance use disorder treatment needed (outpatient, intensive outpatient, residential) and 12 weeks of aftercare, plea is withdrawn and case dismissed, probation may be terminated.